multiOTP/multiotp/README.md

     }

 5) In the configuration file called "radiusd.conf" in etc/raddb/
-    a) Depending which port(s) and/or ip address(es) you want to listen, change the corresponding ipaddr and port parameters
+   - Depending which port(s) and/or ip address(es) you want to listen, change
+       the corresponding ipaddr and port parameters

 6) In the configuration file called "clients.conf" in etc/raddb/
-    a) Add the clients IP, mask and secret that you want to authorize.
+   - Add the clients IP, mask and secret that you want to authorize.

     #
     # Handle multiOTP (http://www.multiotp.net/) for some clients.
     client 0.0.0.0 {
         netmask = 0
         secret = multiotpsecret
     }

 7) Now, to see what's going on, you can: